oncokb/oncokb-annotator/README.md

 ## Questions?
-The best way is to send an email to contact@oncokb.org so all our team members can help.
+The best way is to email contact@oncokb.org so all our team members can help.
 We are also available on Gitter. [![Gitter](https://img.shields.io/gitter/room/oncokb/public-chat)](https://gitter.im/oncokb/public-chat)